codeStud/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors

 One of the most fun games you can play right now!
+This is a game which I developed using HTML5/CSS3/Flexbox and JavaScript.

-You need to play against computer
+You need to play the game of Rock Paper Scissors in a 1-to-1 match against the computer.

+There will be a 5 game series.
+Whoever wins the most rounds, wins the entire game.
+(There can be a tie as well)